 Keyword Density: The percentage of the text on a page taken up by a keyword.
 There is no clear golden percentage for keyword density and it is more important to write naturally.

-Keyword Research: Using tools like the adwords keyword planner to choose what keywords you want to target on a page.
+Keyword Research/planning: Using tools like the adwords keyword planner to choose what keywords you want to target on a page.

 Keyword Stuffing: Writing text in an unnatural way to add more keywords with the goal of improving search rankings.
 Hasn’t been an effective SEO technique for a long time.